Hand-carved rhodonite cabochons in four formats: three round (21 and 23 mm diameters) and one square (23 × 22 mm).

 What is the difference between the four formats?

 With adequate protection, yes.
-A hardness of 5.5–6.5 Mohs is sufficient for occasional use in a ring if set with a closed bezel that protects the edges from side impacts.
-For intensive daily use, we recommend mounting it in a pendant or earring, where exposure to impacts is lower.
+A hardness of 5.5–6.5 Mohs is sufficient for occasional ring wear if set with a closed bezel that protects the edges from side impacts.

 Has it received any treatment?